AntonDumov/AntonDumov/README.md

 ## Web Developer | Python & Django Specialist | Full Stack Enthusiast

-I am a dynamic web developer with a passion for backend development, specializing in Django and Python.
-With experience in back-end development, I am dedicated to building robust, user-friendly digital experiences.
+I am a web developer with a passion for backend development, specializing in Django and Python.
+With experience in full-stack development, I am dedicated to building robust, user-friendly digital experiences.

 ### 💻 Technical Skills
 - **Languages:** Python, JavaScript